go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 ### Locales

 Locales are managed via our [crowdin](https://crowdin.com/project/gitea)
+To override a locale, add the appropriate file to `custom/options/locale`.
+The list of included files can be found [here](https://github.com/go-gitea/gitea/tree/master/options/locale) to use as examples.

 ### Readmes